krakenjs/swaggerize-express/README.md

 these modules tend to focus on building the documentation or specification as a side effect of writing the application business logic.

-`swaggerize-express` begins with the service definition first.
+`swaggerize-express` begins with the service definition.
 This facilitates writing services that are easier to design, review, and test.

 ### Usage